Skip to main content

 Adoption of International Standards

-In Malaysia, the Audit Oversight Board (AOB) and the Malaysian Institute of Accountants (MIA) are responsible for establishing and operating quality assurance (QA) mechanisms in the jurisdiction.
+In Malaysia, the Audit Oversight Board (AOB) and the Malaysian Institute of Accountants (MIA) share responsibility for establishing and operating the quality assurance (QA) review system in the jurisdiction.

-Under Part IIIA of the Securities Commission Act 1993, the AOB is responsible for conducting QA reviews of audit firms that are registered with the AOB and that audit Public Interest Entities (PIEs).
-The AOB undertakes inspections, and acts, including sanctions, against audit firms and auditors for non-compliance with relevant auditing and ethical standards.
+Under Part IIIA of the Securities Commission Malaysia Act 1993, the AOB is responsible for conducting QA reviews of audit firms registered with the AOB that audit Public Interest Entities (PIEs) and schedule funds.
+The AOB conducts inspections and may undertake enforcement actions, including sanctions, against audit firms and auditors for non-compliance with applicable auditing and ethical standards.

 Current Status: Adopted

-In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are set independently by the two PAOs in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
+In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are established independently by the two professional accountancy organizations in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).

 Under the Accountants Act 1967, MIA is responsible for establishing IPD and CPD requirements for Chartered Accountants in Malaysia.
-MIA has established IPD and CPD requirements that are overall aligned with the IES.
+MIA has established education, practical experience, assessment, and continuing professional development requirements that are aligned with the International Education Standards (IES).

 Current Status: Adopted